Inguro-OU/war-of-memes/README.md

 - **Trust** is the belief that someone or something is **worthy** of trust.
 - **Trustworthiness** is **actually being worthy** of that belief.

-There are Four Types of Trustworthiness:
+- There are **Four Types of Trustworthiness**:

   1. **Competence-Based Trustworthiness** – Interpersonal and based on proven skills and expertise in a specific field.
   2. **Affective Trustworthiness** – Interpersonal and based on sympathy and similarity.
   3. **Cognitive Trustworthiness** – Interpersonal and based on fair treatment of people and their ideas, without prejudice.
   4. **Institutional Trustworthiness** – Institutional and often based on the institution's size, reputation, and brand.

 - This method focuses on **interpersonal communication** that makes one **truly worthy** of other people's **belief** that they and their ideas will be treated fairly without prejudice.